csswizardry/csswizardry.github.com/_posts/2017-02-06-typography-for-developers.md

 ### Minuses

 If you really want to show off, there’s technically a different character for minuses.
-A hyphen is a very close approximation, but is actually set a little lower and shorter than a true hyphen.
+A hyphen is a very close approximation, but is set a little lower and shorter than a true hyphen.

 <p class="_tfd-demo">Your balance is £-1902.</p>

 <p class="_tfd-demo">Your balance is £−1902.</p>

 Use this in any math you need to write, or for displaying negative values.
-Unfortunately it’s a little harder to write out on a Mac.
+Unfortunately it’s a little harder (read, potentially impossible) to write out on a Mac.

 | Mac         | Win      | HTML      | Output |
 | ----------- | -------- | --------- | ------ |